-Unlike some cities, Kingsport isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kingsport are a mix of both white- and blue-collar jobs.
-Overall, Kingsport is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Kingsport who work in office and administrative support (13.18%), sales jobs (12.86%), and healthcare (8.90%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kingsport is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Kingsport is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Kingsport who work in office and administrative support (11.62%), sales jobs (9.80%), and management occupations (8.40%).

-The overall education level of Kingsport is somewhat higher than in the average US city of 21.84%: 25.40% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Kingsport is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.10% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Kingsport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingsport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kingsport include Irish, German, Scots-Irish, and Scottish.
+Important ancestries of people in Kingsport include German, Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Kingsport is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Chinese.